-With the number of MDWs projected to increase to 600,000 by 2047 to support an ageing population, the problems we see at PathFinders will also likely increase without systemic and policy change.
-To influence this change, PathFinders engages with the HKSAR Government, United Nations agencies, academics, consulates and key local and international stakeholders to ensure policies and practices do not actively exclude or omit to protect the children and mothers we serve.
+With the number of MDWs projected to increase to 600,000 by 2047 to support an aging population, the problems we see at PathFinders will also likely increase without systemic and policy change.
+To influence this change, PathFinders engages with the HKSAR Government, United Nations agencies, academics, consulates, and key local and international stakeholders to ensure policies and practices do not actively exclude or omit to protect the children and mothers we serve.

 In a time where everyone involved with education, rights protection, and welfare enhancement is a "change agent", understanding the aim of influencing has become of paramount importance.
 Realising the importance of understanding people's mindset and behaviour in driving changes, PathFinders has initiated various projects to understand the mindset of employers, MDWs, students, and agencies, including:

 - Public Opinion Survey: Migrant Domestic Helpers' Pregnancy and Maternity Leave

 - Public Comment Analysis